brodiekime21/project-1-the-game/README.md

 ## How to Play

-1. Clone the repository and open `index.html` in your browser.
+1. Visit https://brodiekime21.github.io/project-1-the-game/ in your browser.

 2. Press the **Start Game** button.